Always been a fan of the poet Charles Causley, so I’m delighted that one of my poems has been chosen for The Maker, by

 A Soup Song is my contribution to the National Theatre of Scotland’s Scenes for Survival project.
 There was a brilliant creative team on board to make it happen; Annie Louise Ross plays the soup maker and it was directed by the wonderful Nic Green and Peter McMaster.
 To see it, click here.

-Another playful poem .
-F is for Fantoosh is a celebration of one of my favourite Scottish words.
-Click here.
+Another playful poem.
+F is for Fantoosh, a celebration of one of my favourite Scottish words.
+I’ve made a little video of it.
+To see it, click here.

 I’ve been keeping myself amused (and sane) by writing and recording some poems for children.
 Here’s one called No News is Good News about that day in 1930 when there was ‘no news’.
 Click here.